Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 What to look for before approving

-• A real website, audience, or channel that is relevant to your product
+• A real website, audience, or channel that’s relevant to your product

 • Promotional methods that fit your brand and comply with your terms